NKorea claims no new fever cases amid doubts over COVID data

 Some observers say the North’s elevated pandemic response has provided Kim with a tool to boost his authoritarian rule amid public complaints over long-running restrictions.
 They say North Korea could report a small number of fever cases again in the coming days.

-Foreign experts struggle to assess the true number of fatalities in North Korea with authority.
+Foreign experts struggle to assess the true number of fatalities in North Korea.
 They note the North’s shortage of test kits would also make it virtually impossible for the country to determine whether aged people or others with underlying diseases died of COVID-19 or something else.

 Shin, the university professor, stood by his earlier study that predicted North Korea would likely suffer 100,000-150,000 deaths.
 He said he used South Korean data showing its mortality rate of unvaccinated people for the omicron variant, whose outbreak North Korea admitted in May, was 0.6%.